GRAVITY, ENTROPY, AND

 Go to Part II

-In the mathematical terms of Evariste Galois' "Group Theory", the "Tetrahedron Model" is a description of the symmetry group of light, including its destruction by asymmetric weak force decays (producing our matter-only Cosmos), and its on-going restoration in obedience to Noether's Theorem of symmetry conservation (as in the conversion of bound to free energy in stars and other astrophysical processes).
+In the mathematical terms of Evariste Galois' "Group Theory", the "Tetrahedron Model" is a representation of various symmetry groups of light, (whether particles, spacetime, or conservation principles/laws), including their destruction by asymmetric weak force decays (producing our "matter-only" Cosmos), and the on-going restoration of light's original symmetric energy state, in obedience to Noether's Theorem of Symmetry Conservation (as in the spontaneous conversion of bound to free energy in stars and other astrophysical processes).

 Gravitation produces a local, spacetime metric for massive matter (gauged by Newton's universal gravitational constant "G"), imposed upon (and derived from) a global, spatial metric for massless light (gauged by the universal electromagnetic constant "c").
 The spacetime metric of gravitation - like the spatial metric from which it is extracted - exists for several related conservation imperatives.
 In the gravitational case, these imperatives include: 1) The conservation of energy (1st law of thermodynamics); 2) entropy (2nd law of thermodynamics); 3) causality (the law of cause and effect); 4) the conservation of symmetry (Noether's Theorem).
 In the material/gravitational universe, entropy, causality, and the conservation of symmetry are necessary adjuncts to the conservation of energy.
 Entropy, causality, energy, and symmetry conservation are all related through the universal electromagnetic gauge constant "c" and the intrinsic motion of light.
 Among other functions, "velocity c" regulates or "gauges" the primordial spatial entropy drive of light; the metric symmetry of space; Einstein's "Interval" and causality, including "Lorentz Invariance"; the energetic relation between bound and free energy (mass vs light): E = mcc; and the symmetric "non-local" distribution of light's energy throughout space.
 (See: "The Tetrahedron Model".)